 As the title suggests, the book contains some more advanced topics learnt in the later years of a university course in addition to first- and second-year introductory statistics.
 Some basic mathematical concepts are also included.
 The 20 chapters are organized into 4 parts.
 In Part 1, “An Invitation to Statistics”, the role played by statistics in society is described under four chapter headings: “Quantifying Concepts”, “Prediction”, “Investigating Hypotheses” and “Categorization”.
 Part 2 is titled “Reading Data” and deals with descriptive statistics, i.e. how information can be extracted from numerical data.
 It begins by providing basic knowledge on the dimensions and classes of data (qualitative/quantitative, cross-section/time-series, etc.) and levels of measurement.
 It then discusses the methodology of graphically arranging and summarizing data, including frequency distribution graphs, histograms, and scatter plots.
 It also describes averages, distributions, standard deviations, and correlational coefficients.

 In Part 3, “Describing Mechanisms of Data Production”, the basic conceptual framework of populations and samples is presented, including details on probabilities and probability distributions.
 Binomial and normal distributions are also discussed here.
 Part 4, “Making Judgments based on Data”, explains the fundaments of statistical prediction, including random sampling, statistical inference (point estimation and interval estimation), and statistical hypothesis testing (using population means and mother ratios, etc.).
 There is also some more advanced discussion of qualitative data analysis, regression analysis, and time-series analysis. (translated by David C. Buist)

-(Written by Hiroshi Kurata, Professor (Graduate School of Arts and Sciences) / of Interfaculty Initiative in Information Studies / 2017)
+(Written by KURATA Hiroshi, Professor (Graduate School of Arts and Sciences) /, Interfaculty Initiative in Information Studies / 2017)